robbdouglas/jeopardy-game/README.md

 - if 1 player is playing, it must say "player" instead of "players" --> done
 - change categories --> done
 - already used questions must be disabled visually
+- add A B C D in bold to the answers
+- answeres must be clickable only once and then disabled
+- arrange answers similar to who wants to be a millionaire